Agent Builder is in beta. Some features are still in development and are subject to change.

 Add the summary text component

-The Text component is where the blueprint will display the summary of the research paper when it’s complete.
+The Text component is where the blueprint displays the meeting summary when it’s complete.

 1